 Back to Work Family Dividend

-Budget 2015 announced the introduction of the Back to Work Family Dividend scheme to provide a financial incentive to jobseekers and recipients of One-Parent Family Payment who have children and who cease claiming their social welfare payment on account of that person or, where appropriate, that person’s spouse, civil partner or cohabitant, taking up employment, increasing hours of employment or taking up self-employment.
+The 2014 Act provided for the introduction of the Back to Work Family Dividend scheme to provide a financial incentive to jobseekers and recipients of One-Parent Family Payment who have children and who cease claiming their social welfare payment on account of that person or, where appropriate, that person’s spouse, civil partner or cohabitant, taking up employment, increasing hours of employment or taking up self-employment.
+T

 A person who meets the eligibility criteria for the scheme is entitled to a weekly payment for up to 2 years following on from the ending of the claim for the jobseekers payment or One-Parent Family Payment.
 The rate of the Back to Work Family Dividend is based, in the first year, on the rate of Qualified Child Increase which was being paid to that person immediately before he or she ceases to claim the jobseekers payment or One-Parent Family Payment, subject to a maximum overall weekly payment of €119.20 and is half of that rate in the second year, subject to a maximum overall weekly payment of €59.60.